 Today we are going to talk about authentication and authorization with OAuth 2.0 protocol that is used by Google and many other services.
 By means of it, services and applications like Cloudberry Explorer can get access to third-party systems with no need to disclose user logins and passwords.

 The information described in this post will prove useful when using any modern web-services.
-But we will consider the specific of Google Cloud Storage authentication.
+But we will consider the specifics of Google Cloud Storage authentication.

 Google Cloud Storage Authentication

 To get access to files in Google Cloud Storage a user shall confirm its identity (authenticate) and access rights (authorize).
 And here are a few mechanisms implemented for this purpose:

 - OAuth — the most progressive option and we will consider it later.

 - gsutil — authentication by means of the utility having the same name.
 It provides an algorithm similar to OAuth (the password is entered on a special external site, the authorization code is received and then it is exchanged for an access token) but here all actions are manual.

 - Client Library — a method used to test the product or work with general information that does not depend on the user.
 You just use Google Application Default Credentials like Network Service account in the Windows environment.